realmichaelhoffert/mgeasysim/README.md

 ### How it works

-We're on version 0.2.0: not much functionality has been added.
+I'm on version 0.2.0: not much functionality has been added.

 1. You provide a newline-delimited list of GTDB species names.
 2. A match-list is constructed: each of your accessions is matched to a GTDB accession.